-political parties are defined as "participation in referendums, elections of national and local government, and other forms of participation in public and state political life with the purpose of contributing to the formation and expression of the people's political will."98 There is no legislation on lobbying activities in Armenia.
+The legal framework does not affect the ability of CSOs to engage in public policy activities.
+According to the law, public organisations cannot pursue objectives that are reserved for other organisational types, such as political parties.
+The goals of political parties are defined as "participation in referendums, elections of national and local government, and other forms of participation in public and state political life with the purpose of contributing to the formation and expression of the people's political will."
+There is no legislation on lobbying activities in Armenia.